rohan-databricks/recon/README.md

 fields_to_compare(mandatory): List of fields to compare.

-where_clause(recommeded when comparing tables and not providing sqls): SQL WHERE clause for filtering data.
+where_clause1(recommeded when comparing tables and not providing sqls): SQL WHERE clause for filtering data.

+where_clause2(recommeded when comparing tables and not providing sqls): SQL WHERE clause for filtering data on table_name2

 sql1(Optional): SQL query for the first table.